LukeGrahamLandry/franca/devlog.md

 but you can't just make it runtime because emit_bc needs to be const or it doesn't know where to jump to. and i forgot closure args can't be const yet because of that same renumbering thing.

+That's a very related problem to constants in macros and I fixed that my delaying when constants get hoisted out of blocks into the global map.

 ## syntax tweaks (May 8)

 - Made '=>' instead of '=' in function declaration mean capturing.